GitHub Ribbon Using CSS Transforms

 Ribbon with rotation

-Let's give the ribbon the final touch using the text-shadow and box-shadow properties.
-The latter is in draft stage, so again we have to fall back on browser-specific declarations (-moz-box-shadow for Firefox 3.5+, -webkit-box-shadow for Safari 3.0+):
+Let’s give the ribbon its final touches by using the text-shadow and box-shadow properties.
+The latter is also being standardized, so again we have to fall back to browser-specific declarations (-webkit-box-shadow for Safari 3.0+, -moz-box-shadow for Firefox 3.5+, etc.):

 .ribbon {